 with a similarly simple argument showing commutation relations are preserved.
 It is also helpful to define a projection $\proj{\sigma}$ which acts on the generators of $G$ as

 Combining \Cref{eq:playerDecomp} with the definition of $\proj{\alpha}$ gives the equation

 for any $w \in G$.

 Next, we define the clause (hyper)graph\footnote{A hypergraph is a graph with edges passing through more than two vertices.} $\cG_{123}$ which gives a useful way of visualizing the clause structure of a game.
-The graph has $3n$ vertices which we identify with the generators $x_i^{\alpha}$ of the group $G$.
+The graph has $3N$ vertices which we identify with the generators $x_i^{\alpha}$ of the group $G$.
 We label the vertices by the corresponding generator.
-(Hyper)edges in the hypergraph correspond to clauses, with a hyperedge going through vertices $x_{a_i}^{(1)}$, $x_{b_i}^{(2)}$, and $x_{c_i}^{(3)}$ for every clause $x_{a_i}^{(1)}x_{b_i}^{(2)}x_{c_i}^{(3)}\sigma^{s_i} \in S$.
-Note that the existence of the edge is independent of the value of $s_i$, so the clause graph contains no information about the parity bits.

-Because edges in the hypergraph correspond to clauses $h \in S$, we can identify a path in $\cG_{123}$ with a word $w \in H$.
+Hyperedges in the graph correspond to clauses, with a hyperedge going through vertices $x_{a_i}^{(1)}$, $x_{b_i}^{(2)}$, and $x_{c_i}^{(3)}$ for every clause $x_{a_i}^{(1)}x_{b_i}^{(2)}x_{c_i}^{(3)}\sigma^{s_i} \in S$.
+Note that the existence of the hyperedge is independent of the value of $s_i$, so the clause graph contains no information about the parity bits.
+Because edges in the hypergraph correspond to clauses $h \in S$, we can identify any sequence of edges in $\cG_{123}$ with a word $w \in H$.
 We will use this relationship frequently in the future.